gohugoio/hugo/content/en/hugo-pipes/introduction.md

 {{< new-in "0.90.1" >}}

-The return value from `resources.Get` includes an `.Err` method that will be set if the call failed.
+The return value from `resources.Get` includes an `.Err` method that will return an error if the call failed.
 If you want to just log any error as a `WARNING` you can use a construct similar to the one below.

 ```go-html-template
 {{ with resources.Get "https://gohugo.io/images/gohugoio-card-1.png" }}